Rangers F.C. in European football: 2020s

 In the 2022–23 UEFA Champions League, Rangers defeated PSV Eindhoven to qualify for the group stage for the first time since 2010–11.
-Drawn against Napoli, Liverpool, and Ajax, they went on to lose all six group games and ended with a -20 goal difference which was the worst-ever performance in a group stage, 'beating' Dinamo Zagreb who finished on 0 points and -19 goals in 2011–12.
+Drawn against Napoli, Liverpool, and Ajax, they went on to lose all six group games and ended with a -20 goal difference which was at the time the worst-ever performance in a group stage, 'beating' Dinamo Zagreb who finished on 0 points and -19 goals in 2011–12.
 In 2023–24, a Champions League playoff rematch with PSV this time went in the Dutch club's favour with Rangers dropping into the Europa League, where they won their group with home and away victories over Real Betis but were narrowly beaten by Benfica in the Round of 16.

 The following campaign again began with a loss in the Champions League qualifiers, this time to Dynamo Kyiv, and entry to the 2024–25 UEFA Europa League which now featured a new format of a single table and each club playing eight fixtures against different opponents.
 An unlikely set of favourable results on the last matchday left Rangers in the top 8 places, sufficient to skip a playoff round.
 In the Round of 16, Fenerbahçe were beaten in Turkey but retrieved the tie at Ibrox, necessitating a penalty shootout won by the home side.
 At the quarter-final stage, opponents Athletic Bilbao benefitted from a man advantage after only 10 minutes but were stifled in a goalless first leg, the clearest opportunity being a penalty saved by Liam Kelly.
 In the second leg, a further penalty was awarded and this time scored by the Basque side, either side of which Rangers had two claims for spot kicks disregarded; a late headed goal from Nico Williams sealed the tie and ended Rangers' European involvement for the season.